MENU

 GO BACK

-Emma’s world is full of all the things most eight-year-old girls love – a Frozen-themed bedroom, Disney movies, the swimming pool and even wrestling games with her older brother Matty.
+Emma’s world is full of all the things most eight-year-old girls love – a Frozen-themed bedroom, Disney movies, the swimming pool and even wrestling games with her older brother Matty, and visits to the local shopping centre to have family portraits done with Santa.

 Emma is also non-verbal and requires the support of a wheelchair to get around, she shows joy for her many passions through her contagious happiness and cheeky and loving nature.